-Soon as, the night being dispersed, a new sun1 had made the day, emerging at the same time from sleep and my bed, being likewise anxious and above measure desirous of knowing what is rare and admirable, and recollecting that I was in the midst of Thessaly, where the genuine incantations of the magical art are reported to have originated by the unanimous consent of the whole earth; I diligently considered the several particulars of that narration of my excellent companion Aristomenes. which was occasioned by the proximity of this city Hypata to Thessaly; though I was otherwise in suspense from the desire of seeing something wonderful, and my diligence in the investigation of it.
-Nor was there anything in that city which, when I beheld, I could believe to be that which it really was. was induced to think that everything was transmuted into another form by magical incantation, so that the stones which I met with were hardened into that shape from men; the birds which I heard singing had once been in the human form, but were now invested with feathers, and that this was also the case with the trees which were clothed with leaves, and surrounded the pomærium or precinct of the town; and with the fountains of water, which devolved their streams from the liquefied bodies I now likewise expected to find that the statues and images would walk; that the walls would speak; that sheep and that kind of cattle would prophesy; and that an oracle would suddenly be given from heaven itself and the orb of the sun.
-Being thus astonished, or rather stupified with tormentz i.s., The rising sun.
+SOON as, the night being dispersed, a new sun\ had made the day, emerging at the same time from sleep and my bed, being likewise anxious and above measure desirous of knowing what is rare and admirable, and recollecting that I was in the midst of Thessaly, where the genuine incantations of the magical art are reported to have originated by the unanimous consent of the whole earth; I diligently considered the several particulars of that narration of my excellent companion Aristomenes. which was occasioned by the proximity of this city Hypata to Thessaly; though I was otherwise in suspense from the desire of seeing something wonderful, and my diligence in the investigation of it.
+Nor was there any thing in that city, which when I beheld, I could believe to be that which it really was.
+But I was induced to think. that every thing was transmuted into another form by magical incantation, so that the stones which I met with were hardened into that shape from men; the birds which I heard singing, had once been in the human form, but were now invested with feathers, and that this was also the case with the trees which were clothed with leaves, and surrounded the pomœrium or precinct of the town ; and with the fountains of water, which devolved their streams from the liquefied bodies of men.
+I now likewise a i. c.
+The rising sun.

-ing desire, finding no beginning, or even trace of the objects of my wish, I rapidly investigated every particular.
+expected to find that the statues and images would walk; that the walls would speak; that sheep and that kind of cattle would prophesy; and that an oracle would suddenly be given from heaven itself, and the orb of the sun.
+Being thus astonished, or rather stupified with tormenting desire, finding no beginning, or even trace of the objects of my wish, I rapidly investigated every particular.
 Nevertheless, while, like one intoxicated, I wander through the whole town from one gate to another, I suddenly, and without knowing where I was, came to the market in which delicate provisions were sold.

-There, as I was walking quickly, I overtook a certain woman who was surrounded with a great number of servants. rings and her garments were adorned with gold, in the former of which it was wreathed, and was woven in the latter, which demonstrated her to be a woman of the first rank.
-By her side there stood a very old man, who, as soon as he saw me, said, This, by Hercules, is Lucius, and at the same time he kissed Immediately after, he whispered in the ear of the woman something which I did not hear.
-Will you not, said he, apaproach and salute your parent?
-I dare not, I replied, salute a woman who is unknown to me.
-And immediately blushing, I stood still with my head inclined to the other side. fixing her eyes upon me, said, Behold the generous offspring of his most chaste mother Salvia; and the other parts of his body, also, admirably and exactly correspond to each other. stature is graceful, his slenderness is succulent, his ruddiness is moderate, his hair is yellow and without affectation, his eyes are azure but quick, and the sight of them is sharp and vigorous like that of an eagle; in short, he is everywhere comely, and his gait is decorous and artless.
+There, as I was walking quickly, I overtook a certain woman who was surrounded with a great number of servants.
+Her ear-rings and her garments were adorned with gold, in the former of which it was wreathed, and was woven in the latter, which demonstrated her to be a woman of the first rank.
+By her side there stood a very old man, who as soon as he saw me said, This, by Hercules, is Lucius, and at the same time he kissed me.
+Immediately after, he whispered in the ear of the woman something which I did not hear.
+Will you not, said he, approach and salute your parent?b I dare not, I replied, salute a woman who is unknown to me.
+And immediately blushing, I stood still with my head inclined to the other side.
+But she, fixing her eyes upon me, said, Behold the generous offspring of his most chaste mother Salvia; and the other parts of his body, also, admirably and exactly correspond to each other.
+For his stature is graceful, his slenderness is succulent, his ruddiness is moderate, his hair is yellow and without affectation, his eyes are azure, but quick, and the sight of them is sharp and vigorous like that of an eagle; in short, he is every where comely, and his gait is decorous and artless.